AEB-labs/docs-transport-freight-management/docs/Carrier Connect/carrier-specific-information/dhl-express/dhl-express-germany-account-configuration.md

       </td>

       <td>
+        DHL calls its package number range _License plate number_ range.
 Assigned by the carrier.
 There are two options:

         * ASC MH 10
         * GS1-128 (SSCC)